-- Easy to use – Using new programs or systems can be intimidating, the simpler the better.
+- Ease of use – Using new programs or systems can be intimidating.
 A complex system does not equate to a powerful system.
 You want a robust solution that’s easy to use and manage.

-- Accuracy – Your database needs to accurately reflect your inventory on the shelf and it needs to update in real time with your product inflow and outflow.
+- Accuracy – Your database needs to accurately reflect your inventory in real time, automated to match your product inflow and outflow.

 - Reporting – It’s important to view your data in a way that allows you to make decisions.
-Access to essential operational information, like reorder points, price changes, keeping up with demand, seasonality, etc. To stay lean and fluid, you need to know how much inventory is available at any given time.
+Access to essential operational information, like reorder points, price changes, customer demand, and seasonality, help you stay lean and fluid.

 - Paper list – Believe it or not, there are still wholesalers and manufacturers that track inventory manually on paper.
 This is archaic and by no means recommended, but tracking your inventory with lists on paper can still work for extremely small operations.

-- Excel – Using spreadsheets, such as Excel or Google Docs, is a step up from manual tracking, but it is still limited.
+- Excel – Using spreadsheets, such as Excel or Google Docs, is a step up from paper tracking, but it is still manual and has limited capabilities.
 This method works fine for small operations, but it can become a nightmare as your inventory grows.
 Having a spreadsheet with thousands of rows is difficult to navigate and retrieve data from.

 - Access – Microsoft Office has a database creation application called “Access,” which allows you to make a database without knowing any programming languages.
 Though the database is limited, it allows more functionality than Excel.
 There is a bit of a learning curve, but once you get the hang of it, you can enjoy the benefits of using relational databases.

-- Advanced inventory software – Most businesses have transitioned to software because of the functionality available and the affordability.
+- Advanced inventory software – Most businesses have transitioned to software because of the automation functionality and affordability.
 Investing in inventory management software directly affects your bottom line, and many business owners have seen the value it adds to their businesses, including time and cost savings across the company.

 Fishbowl is a powerful inventory management system that remains affordable for small businesses.
-Conveniently, it also integrates with popular accounting solutions, such as QuickBooks and Xero, so that it jives with your finances.
+Conveniently, it also integrates with popular accounting solutions, such as QuickBooks and Xero, so that it directly connects your inventory to your finances.

 Fishbowl integrates with many popular business solutions: